kelloggm/martinjkellogg.com/index.md

 I work in the [PLSE][] group on lightweight software verification.
 My advisor is [Mike Ernst][mernst].

-I'll be on the academic job market in the coming cycle (2021-2022).
+I'll be on the academic job market this cycle (2021-2022).
+I am primarily interested in a research tenure-track position at an institution within about a half-day's drive of Washington, DC.
+[CV][]

-My current work is focused on building type systems on top of the [Checker Framework][cf] to solve practical problems in software engineering.
+My current work is focused on building type systems using the [Checker Framework][cf] to solve practical problems in software engineering.

-Outside of work, I enjoy playing games, skiing, and sharing beverages with friends.
-Favorite games include Civilization, dungeons and dragons, and Dominion.
-Favorite beverages include tea and absinthe.
+Outside of work, I enjoy playing all kinds of games---video, tabletop, board, etc.---skiing, watching baseball and soccer, reading, and a little bit of tea snobbery.
+Some of my favorite games include Civilization, dungeons and dragons, and Dominion.
+I'm a big fan of the Washington Nationals and of the Seattle Sounders.
+Recently I've been re-reading Robert Jordan's Wheel of Time in preparation for the new TV show.

 [allen]: https://www.cs.washington.edu
 [plse]:  http://uwplse.org
 [mernst]: https://homes.cs.washington.edu/~mernst/
 [cf]: https://checkerframework.org/
+[cv]: assets/cv.pdf

 </section>